 KNOWING WHAT TO EXPECT

-The purpose of this is to inform gay and lesbian young adults about the process most parents go through when their child’s homosexual orientation is disclosed.
+The purpose of this is to inform LGBTQ+ young adults about the process most parents go through when their child’s sexual orientation or gender is disclosed.
 The stages to be explained are:

 - expression of feelings